flowground/amazonaws-com-support-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeAttachment
-### Returns the attachment that has the specified ID.
+> Returns the attachment that has the specified ID.
 Attachment IDs are generated by the case management system when you add an attachment to a case or case communication.
-Attachment IDs are returned in the <a>AttachmentDetails</a> objects that are returned by the <a>DescribeCommunications</a> operation.
+Attachment IDs are returned in the <a>AttachmentDetails</a> objects that are returned by the <a>DescribeCommunications</a> operation.<br/>

 #### Input Parameters
 * `Action` - _required_